Pricing

 December 13, 2021

-This page is not intended to serve as a rate schedule, but it does contain rate ranges for court reporting services in the Kansas City area and should aid the reader with determining if you are paying too much for court reporting services.
+This page is not intended to serve as a rate schedule.
+Instead, it contains cost ranges for court reporting services in the Kansas City area and should aid the reader with determining if you are paying too much.
 If you require a quote for an assignment you would like us to cover, please contact our office.

 How Fees Are Charged For Court Reporting Services